-To get started, you will need to learn how to choose the right type of truck, explore financing options, and comply with licensing and insurance requirements.
+To get started, you will need to learn how to choose the right truck, explore financing options, and comply with licensing and insurance requirements.
 You’ll also need to comply with safety and other regulations by both state and federal agencies.
 These regulations are aimed at ensuring public safety and preventing road crashes.
-Failure to comply with these could mean stiff fines and penalties, which would not be good for your semi-truck business.
+Failure to comply with these could mean stiff fines and penalties, which would not be good for your semi business.

 8. Box Truck